 Yes.
 However, any invention created by you at UT Dallas would proceed through the licensing process as with any other company.

-Will the OTC help me with my company by providing business advice and/or financing?
+Will UT Dallas help me with my company by providing business advice and/or financing?

 Prior to making a decision regarding the best approach for commercializing a UT Dallas invention, the OTC would seek input from the inventor to determine the recommended options.
-Should a startup be both desirable and feasible, OTC is able and willing to actively assist with launching a new business.
-Additionally, OTC provides resources for those interested in starting new enterprises—see Venture Development Resources.
+Should a startup be both desirable and feasible, UT Dallas is able and willing to actively assist with launching a new business.
+Please re-read the list of resources described at the top of this page and/or further explore the Institute for Innovation and Entrepreneurship website.

 What do I need to do in order to license a technology from UT Dallas?